<1k Word Count 💗 3min Read Time

 Adelaide is often endearingly referred to as a ‘big country town’.
 Flying in from above you see the Adelaide Hills hug the city on one side as it kisses the ocean on the other.
 In the centre is the quaint little city and it’s tallest high-rise building standing at a cute 132 meters high with 31 floors.
 Your eye can follow The River Torrens as it snakes its way from the mountains, diverting through the city as makes it’s exit out to sea.

 The best time of year to visit Adelaide is what the locals call “Mad March”.
 The city is abuzz with music, film, art, sports, circus & food festivals that all collide with one another creating a melting pot of culture & whole lotta’ crazy.

-The locals emerge from hibernation to enjoy the frivolity that surrounds them.
+During ‘Mad March’ the locals emerge from hibernation to enjoy the frivolity that surrounds them.
 It’s a time they both relish and revile as their quaint little town literally turns into a spectacle.
 The population sky-rockets with visitors from all over the Nation and the World attending one of the many events held all at once in little ol’ Adelaide town.

 There’s the elaborate and creative Fringe Festival which takes over Rundle Park creating a magical fairy land of pop up tents, food stalls and markets called The Garden of Unearthly Delights.
 This is where local & global artists inject the park with their rambunctious & relentlessly entertaining comedy, burlesque, circus, song & dance.

 Some days the mercury gets a little too enthusiastic and temperatures reach sweltering.
 It’s a nostalgic Australian experience to endure a 40+ degree summer day.
 It somehow brings a community closer together knowing everyone has the same excuse to do absolutely nothing.
 Particularly when it gets so hot it causes black outs due to the mains power fuses being burnt out.
 It’s simply time to head to the beach and even with the rest of the population seeking the same relief, you can still find a stretch of beach to yourself along the great South Australian coast line and watch one of the best sunsets over the ocean with candy floss skies as the sun dips behind the seas horizon.

 You may even be treated to a complete weather transformation and experience a cracking Adelaide summer storm.
 Dark clouds roll in from the ocean like a velvet blanket as the sky turns a dusky shade of deep violet whilst you listen to the distant growl of thunder and the smell of respite as the rain cools the hot earth.